-All freeway segments in the network, as included in Figure 4, were monitored using the floating vehicle method, which allows for determination of LOS on the basis of average operating speed.
+All freeway segments in the network, as included in Figure 3, were monitored using the INRIX travel time data, which allows for determination of LOS on the basis of average operating speed.
 C/CAG primarily uses the 1994 and 2000 HCM methodology to monitor LOS on the CMP network, as this methodology was utilized in the baseline monitoring cycle and is necessary to maintain historical comparisons, identify exempt segments, and monitor potential network deficiencies.
 The specific methodologies used for monitoring freeway and arterial segments are listed below per HCM definitions: